renardo13/Philosophers/README.md

 ## Supervize

 I use my main program for supervize philo's death.
 Your main program is already a thread.
 I simply made a while loop to check all philos 1 by 1.

+## Makefile
+You can compile with the flag -fsanitize=thread to check if there is data races, you can add -g3 to have the line of the data race.